backstreetbrogrammer/20_JavaCrashCourse/README.md

 `int`: By default, the int data type is a 32-bit signed two's complement integer, which has a minimum value of -2^31 and a maximum value of 2^31-1.
 In Java SE 8 and later, we can use the int data type to represent an unsigned 32-bit integer, which has a minimum value of 0 and a maximum value of 2^32-1.
-Use the `Integer` class to use int data type as an **unsigned integer**.
-Static methods like `compareUnsigned`, `divideUnsigned` etc. have been added to the `Integer` class to support the arithmetic operations for unsigned integers.

 `long`: The long data type is a 64-bit two's complement integer.
 The signed long has a minimum value of -2^63 and a maximum value of 2^63-1.
 In Java SE 8 and later, we can use the long data type to represent an unsigned 64-bit long, which has a minimum value of 0 and a maximum value of 2^64-1.
-The `Long` class also contains methods like `compareUnsigned`, `divideUnsigned` etc. to support arithmetic operations for **unsigned long**.

 `float`: The float data type is a single-precision 32-bit IEEE 754 floating point.
 This data type should never be used for precise values, such as currency.
 For that, we will need to use the `java.math.BigDecimal` class instead.